hammadrauf/url-monitor-saver/README.md

 # Url-monitor-saver
-Monitors a URL in Default Browser and Act As a Screen saver turning off monitor frequently and turning back on again.
+Monitors a URL in python Browser and Act As a Screen saver turning off monitor frequently and turning back on again.
 The URL and intervals for Screen-ON and Screen-Off are to be given in as YAML text config file.
 This YAML file should be in the same folder as the executable file.